kaguya3222/cursor-non-technical-workshop/WORKSHOP.md

 - **Understanding the "why"** behind features makes better products
 - **Your domain knowledge** (recipes, business rules, user needs) is more valuable than knowing syntax

+### 4. Starting from Scratch

+**You may ask:** "We started this project when initial structure was ready, how do I prototype something from scratch?"

+**The answer:** This workshop was structured this way so we don't spend a lot of time on project setup and avoid inconsistency between students.
+Instead, we focused on Cursor tooling to help you understand how to use it effectively.

+**But here's the good news:** Cursor can absolutely help you build from total zero!
+The key is to use Cursor Rules (like the `@non-tech.mdc` rule you've seen in this project) that explain to the AI that you're a non-technical person.
+This tells the AI to:
+- Use the easiest, most beginner-friendly technologies
+- Set up projects with simple structures
+- Choose straightforward solutions to test your ideas quickly
+- Avoid complex technical concepts

+When starting from scratch, simply tell the AI: "I want to build [your idea].
+I'm not technical, so please use simple, beginner-friendly technologies and explain your choices."
+The AI will guide you through the entire setup! or use `@non-tech.mdc` rule.

 ## 🆚 Why Choose Cursor Over Other AI Coding Tools?

 There are many AI coding tools out there - Loveable, v0, Bolt, Replit Agent, and more.
 Here's what makes Cursor special: